samhuk/stealthy-scraper/README.md

 ## Why to use

-* puppeteer's `Page.goto` and `Browser.newPage` is being detected. stealthy-scraper has a `newBrowser` function as an alternative way to navigate to a new url which is more reliable.
+* If puppeteer's `Page.goto` and `Browser.newPage` is being detected. stealthy-scraper has a `newBrowser` function as an alternative way to navigate to a new url which is more reliable.
 * If puppeteer's default word typing is being detected. stealthy-scraper has a `safeType` function that better mimicks human typing behavior.
-* When you want to more neatly centralize all of the puppeteer and puppeteer-extra dependencies into one package.
+* When you want to more neatly centralize all of the puppeteer, puppeteer-extra, and puppeteer-extra's plugin dependencies into one package.

 ## Usage Overview